Chapter 5: Expelled from the Demon Slayer Corps

 "Brother!
 Master Yoriichi!"

 He turned to Yoriichi.
-"Master, where should we go next?"
+"Master… where should we go?"

-Yoriichi looked up at the sun, dazed for a moment.
+Yoriichi lifted his gaze to the sun above.
+His eyes softened, caught by memories.
 "There's a place Shi and I once lived.
 Let's go there."

 ---

-Yoriichi nodded.
+A ghost of a smile touched Yoriichi's lips.
 "We spent ten years in peace here.
-If not for the demons… I would've stayed with her forever."
+If not for demons… I would have stayed with her forever."

 "Benefactor!"